ferthelet/phase-0-intro-to-css/README.md

 ## Learning Goals

-- Identify the differences between HTML and CSS
+- Identify the differences between HTML and CSS.
-- List the basic characteristics of CSS
+- List the basic characteristics of CSS.
-- Declare CSS properties and values
+- Declare CSS properties and values.

 ## Introduction